Managing Labour Naturally

 Benefits of Labour TENS

-- Used at home when contractions start.
+- You can use TENS at home as soon as contractions start.

 TENS - Frequently Asked Questions